 The split NG-RAN architecture is characterised by the presence of a single logical gNB-CU-CP connected to multiple logical gNB-DUs and logical gNB-CU-UPs, for each split gNB.
 Such architecture is affected by a single point of failure at the gNB-CU-CP.
 Failures at the gNB-CU-CP may cause interruption of UP traffic and disconnection of UEs.

-For these reasons, solutions should be studied that allow to recover from such failures ideally without any UP interruptions or UE disconnections/interruptions at CP level.
+For these reasons, failure scenarios which cannot be solved by currently specified means and corresponding solutions should be studied that allow to recover from such failures ideally without any UP interruptions or UE disconnections/interruptions at CP level.

 4 Objective